Skip to main content

 The SheetJS NodeJS Module can be imported from any component or script in the app.

 The @nativescript/core/file-system package provides classes for file access.
-The File class does not support binary data, but the file access singleton from @nativescript/core does support reading and writing ArrayBuffer.
+The File class does not support binary data, but the file access singleton from @nativescript/core does support reading and writing ArrayBuffer data.

 Reading and writing data require a URL.
 The following snippet searches typical document folders for a specified filename: